‘This Is Us’ Renewed For Two More Seasons, Cast Gushes Over Milo Ventimiglia

 — This Is Us (@NBCThisisUs) January 19, 2017

-He added of being called a leader: “So, if you know anything about the structure of production, they’ll have a department head.
+He added of being called a leader, “So, if you know anything about the structure of production, they’ll have a department head.
 I’ve kind of been coined the acting department head.
 So, I guess means I’ve got to give the good news and the bad news, as well as make sure there’s support and everybody’s heard.
 Again, I’m lucky to be around this talented group of people.”

 Are you excited to find out that This Is Us has been renewed for two more seasons?
 Leave your comments below.